 During your pregnancy, you will experience a variety of exams, tests, and procedures.
 Some of the tests are routine for all pregnant women.
-Others are optional or may be recommended by your doctor in certain situations or if there are complications.
+Others are optional or may be recommended by your healthcare provider in certain situations or if there are complications.

-You should keep all appointments with your doctor so that problems can be detected as soon as possible.
-If any problems or potential problems are identified, your doctor can plan for your care as necessary.
-During each visit, your doctor will ask about any symptoms or problems you may be having, particularly:
+You should keep all appointments with your healthcare provider so that problems can be detected as soon as possible.
+If any problems or potential problems are identified, your healthcare provider can plan for your care as necessary.
+During each visit, your healthcare provider will ask about any symptoms or problems you may be having, particularly:

-Your doctor will look for and ask about signs and symptoms at the various stages of pregnancy including:
+Your healthcare provider will look for and ask about signs and symptoms at the various stages of pregnancy including:

 You will probably have the following routine tests and procedures: